 The Age of Enlightenment and the Age of Poets were gone.
 The people who inspired those eras had passed from the earth where they were soon remembered like a collection of fancy cameos.

 And so He immersed himself in the new populist democracy and its twin sister, populist fascism, something like a sporting event where the crowds succumb to the rapture of winning and losing until it becomes the new world-religion.

 It didn’t really matter.

-In the spirit of justice, He tried to approach both sides equally.
+In the spirit of supreme accountability, He tried to approach both sides equally.
 It was only fitting, after all, that His politics should be transcendent.